 Behaviour

-The Business Architecture is used to identify and demonstrate to stakeholders, the return on investment available from investing in specific areas.
+The Business Architecture is used to identify and demonstrate to stakeholders, the return on investment available from investing in specific areas / DeFi financial instruments.

-By conducting the Business Architecture analysis, CyberTrade ensures that investment of resources is aimed at the most important areas and that a viable business emerges.
+By conducting the Business Architecture analysis, CyberTrade ensures that investment of resources is aimed at the most important areas and that a viable and coherent business emerges.

 CyberTrade uses Information Systems Architecture (ISA) to develop the 'target architecture' in both the Data and application domains.